apacheignite/documentation/production-readiness/capacity-planning-1.md

 - 8 Mb for internal entry storage for default `CacheConfiguration.getStartSize()` value approximated to the nearest bigger value of power of two; see the formula below:
 **startSize** - the value of `CacheConfiguration.getStartSize()`;
 **partNumber** - the value of `AffinityFunction.partitions()`;
-**refSize** - the size of the Java reference (4 bytes on 32-bit JVM and 64-bit with UseCompressedOops, or 8 bytes on 64-bit JVM without UseCompressedOops);
+**refSize** - the size of the Java reference (4 bytes on 32-bit JVM and 64-bit w/UseCompressedOops enabled, or 8 bytes on 64-bit JVM w/UseCompressedOops disabled);
 **partSize** = 2 ^ roundup( log_2( startSize / partNumber ) );
 **overhead** = partSize x partNumber x refSize.
 For example, default startSize = 1'500'000, partNumber = 1024, refSize = 4, partSize = 2048 (the nearest bigger 2^N for 1'500'000/1024), overhead = 2K x 1K x 4 = 8 Mb.